brandur/sorg/content/drafts/rust-web.md

 ## Error handling (#error-handling)

 Like any good Rust program, APIs almost everywhere throughout return the `Result` type.
-Futures also plumb through their own version of `Result` containing either a successful result or an error.
+Futures plumb through their own version of `Result` containing either a successful result or an error.

 I'm using [error-chain][errorchain] to define my errors.